Menu and nutrition

 Our menu has been carefully designed by a dietitian and as a Jewish camp of course we have several food traditions.
 We begin every meal with the hamotzi and end every meal with our own special birkat hamazon created by Loui to remind us how food came to be at our tables.
 Every Friday night alongside our challah and grape juice we serve up Ms. Jonell’s famous fried chicken and end the meal with our delicious “Shabbat brownies”.

 We want to make sure every camper has an opportunity to have a safe and healthy dining experience at, therefore do our best to accommodate any allergies, special diets, or picky eaters.
-At camp we have a trained registered dietitian on staff, as well as two nutrition therapy specialists in charge of all allergens and special diets.
-Campers with an allergy check in with the nutrition therapy specialists at every meal to ensure food is safe for them.
+Campers with an allergy check in with the special diet specialist at every meal to ensure food is safe for them.

 We’ve had campers with nut, fish, dairy, soy, and gluten allergies, and many other dietary needs.
 We always offer a vegetarian, vegan, gluten-free, and dairy-free option.